There are two important reporting responsibilities students must complete once approved for OPT:

 Nonimmigrant students are responsible for providing a description of how their practical training opportunity relates to their major area of study, but updating their SEVP Portal Account.
 The DSO (Immigration Coordinator) must review and retain this data.
 SEVP may request this information as part of a compliance review.

-Bachelor’s degree in electrical engineering: I work full time as an Electrical Engineer at ABC Corp., a government contractor.
+Bachelor’s degree in electrical engineering: I work full-time as an Electrical Engineer at ABC Corp., a government contractor.
 In my job, I analyze client requirements for electrical systems and provide them with cost estimates of such systems.
-My work requires understanding of electrical circuit theory, which I studies in-depth at The Ohio State University.
+My work requires an understanding of electrical circuit theory, which I studied in-depth at The Ohio State University.